 Alcoholism is a disorder that needs professional support during treatment and recovery.
 Depending on the stage of alcoholism, therapists can help families share the mental and emotional burden of supporting alcohol abuse family members.

-By attending therapy and alcohol prevention programs, alcoholics can regain control over their lives including their habitual drinking and live productive lives once again.
+By attending therapy and alcohol treatment program, alcoholics can regain control over their lives including their habitual drinking and live productive lives once again.
 If alcoholism has overwhelmed a person that can’t find the support they need, there are professionals to talk to.